tum-phoenix/drive_ros_custom_behavior_trees/README.md

 CrosswalkBreak | O | Breaks in front of a crosswalk if there are any pedestrians CrosswalkWait | O | Waits for pedestrians if there are any IntersectionWait | O | Waits at an intersection.
 Which means: Not if the car is on a priority road, either for 3 seconds if there is no object or for the object if there is one.
 The "right of way" implementation MIGHT STILL BE BUGGY

+### What is "addMessageSuggestion" / how does the parallel "trackProperty" node only send one message each cycle?
+To somehow merge the different control requirements the nodes have, first each active node finds out how it would like to control the car in the normal "tick"-method.
+These "finished" trajectoryMessages are then added to a collection of messages.

+When all subnodes of the parallel node have entered their request, the method "evaluate_and_send" finds the most strict of all requests and forwards it to the Trajectory Planner.
+If there is no node running, it has some default values prepared.

+Example:

+The car is following an object on the left lane because there is a barred area on the right.

+The barred area says, the usual speed limit can be applied, but since the object is quite slow, the FollowingObject-node will request a slower speed.
+Of course, the slower one is then chosen.

+The same applies for control_metadata.
+When FollowingObject says, STANDARD is enough, but the IntersectionCrossing node requests a TURN_RIGHT, of course, the TURN_RIGHT is then chosen.

+I hope it is now clear.